- Snyk for Node.js

 a. developer confirms the vulnerability information is received and the schedule for investigation.

-b. developer provides a point of contact responsible for coordinating and tracking information on the issue from within its organization.
+b. developer provides a point of contact responsible for coordinating and tracking information on the issue from within their organization.

-c. developer provides an estimate as to when it expects to complete its initial investigation of the security issue provided in the notification.
+c. developer provides an estimate as to when they expect to complete their initial investigation of the security issue provided in the notification.

 3. Developer Coordination

 Upon successful acknowledgement of the notification, Snyk will work with the developer to determine how the security issue will be addressed.
 The following tasks are included within this phase:

 a.
 At developer’s request, Snyk will provide additional information to assist in the development of a solution.

 b.
 At developer’s request, Snyk may review proposed solutions for effectiveness.

 c.
 The developer and Snyk will exchange proposed timing for public disclosure of the issue and related solution for mutual approval.

 If developer responses to all communications in this phase are not received within ten business days, Snyk may move directly to the Public Disclosure phase.

 Public Disclosure is the final phase of the disclosure process.
 During this phase, Snyk’s intent is to add the vulnerability to its public database (vulndb), provide information on the vulnerability and related solutions.
 Public Disclosure may be initiated either by completing the Developer Coordination phase or through a process failure in prior phases.